MicrosoftDocs/fabric-docs/docs/database/sql/create.md

 ## Prerequisites

 - You need an existing Fabric capacity.
 If you don't, [start a Fabric trial](../../get-started/fabric-trial.md).
     - Make sure that you [Enable SQL database in Fabric using Admin Portal tenant settings](enable.md).
-If you don't, you will receive an error message "SQL database failed to create."
+If you don't, you'll receive an error message "SQL database failed to create."
 - You must be a member of the Admin or Member roles for the workspace to create a SQL database.
-- [Create a new workspace](../../get-started/workspaces.md) or use an existing Fabric workspace.
+- You can use an existing workspace or [create a new Fabric workspace](../../get-started/workspaces.md).

 ## Create new SQL database in Fabric